tktracker/IntuneDocs/intune/fundamentals/quickstart-create-user.md

 - A Microsoft Intune subscription.
 [Sign up for a free trial account](../fundamentals/free-trial-sign-up.md).

-## Sign in to Intune in the Microsoft Endpoint Manager
+## Sign in to Intune in Microsoft Endpoint Manager

 Sign in to [Microsoft Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) as a [Global administrator or an Intune Service administrator](users-add.md#types-of-administrators).
 If you've created an Intune Trial subscription, the account you created the subscription with is the Global administrator.